 These grilled Cajun Shrimp and Sausage Kabobs are a quick and easy weeknight meal that’s packed with flavor.
 Despite being super simple, they’re also impressive enough to serve at your next summer party along with grilled corn, potatoes, and more.

 Cajun Shrimp and Sausage Kabobs

-Grilled Sausage and Shrimp Skewers Ingredients
+Grilled Shrimp Skewers Ingredients

 - Shrimp - you can use either fresh or frozen shrimp, just be sure to leave time for the shrimp to thaw before cooking.
 I like to use jumbo shrimp because it is a bit harder to overcook on the grill and is the perfect size for pairing with sliced sausage.
 Either tail on or off is great - it’s your choice!